-During the month of October, OCJS Employees were purple to promote Domestic Violence Awareness Month.
+During the month of October , OCJS Employees wore purple to promote Domestic Violence Awareness Month.

-Local Offenders Probation FY2013-FY2015
+Local Offenders Probation FY2014-FY2016

-The Office of Criminal Justice Services Local Offenders Probation program (also referred to as the Community Corrections Program) provides short-term supervision and services primarily for post-adjudication misdemeanor offenders.
-These offenders are court-ordered into the Local Offenders Program and given a deferred or suspended sentence pending successful participation.
-These offenders undergo a research-based risk and needs assessment and are then referred to services appropriate to those risks and/or needs.
+The Office of Criminal Justice Services Local Offenders Probation program (also referred to as the Community Corrections Program) provides short-term supervision and services primarily for post-adjudication misdemeanor These offenders are offenders. court-ordered into the Local Offenders Program and given a deferred or suspended sentence pending successful participation. offenders These undergo а research-based risk and needs assessment and are then referred to services appropriate to those risks and/or needs.
 A range of services, including substance abuse, mental health, domestic violence and/or cognitive treatment programs, are provided to the offenders from both within the agency and from our partners in the community.
 Offenders who are unable to successfully complete the program are returned to court.